Olusegun Adewoye: Early life and education

 Olusegun Oyeleke Adewoye (born 1947, Ilesa, Osun State, Nigeria; died 2015, Abuja, FCT, Nigeria) was a professor of Materials Science and Engineering of Yoruba Nigerian descent.
 He obtained a high school certificate from Comprehensive High School, Aiyetoro, Nigeria in 1968, and BSc degree in Metallurgy from University of Manchester, Manchester, England in 1973.
 In 1976, he obtained a PhD degree in Metallurgy and Materials Science from University of Cambridge, Cambridge, England.

 Professor Adewoye joined the Engineering Materials Development Institute (EMDI), Akure as director and chief executive.
 His work at this institute includes Foundry Technology Education Center, rotary furnaces, ceramic kiln, Austempered Ductile Iron Technology and Carbo-Nitriding Strengthening of Ferrous Alloy Surfaces.
 In 2003, he became the director general and chief executive of the National Agency for Science and Engineering Infrastructure (NASENI), which supervises seven research institutes.
 Adewoye has over 50 publications to his credit.
-His c development efforts covered Organic solar cells and Light-emitting diodes from Polymers, Nanotechnology and Advanced Materials, Advanced Manufacturing Technology (CAD/CAM).
+His career development efforts covered Organic solar cells and Light-emitting diodes from Polymers, Nanotechnology and Advanced Materials, Advanced Manufacturing Technology (CAD/CAM).

 Adewoye established a number of linkage projects with overseas institutions.
 He was a Hearst Mining Research Fellow and visiting professor at University of California, Berkeley, Visiting Scientist at Princeton Materials Institute, Member Board of Execution, US/Africa Material Research Programme, Member African Materials Research Society and Project Coordinator Nigeria/UNESCO Project for the Reform and Revitalization of Nigeria's Science, Technology, Innovation System.